A simplicial approach to effective divisors in $\overline{M}_{0,n}$: Catalogue of divisor classes

 \begin{proposition} The minimal 1-complexes over $k$ are the following (see Figure \ref{fig:minimal}): \begin{enumerate} \item an even cycle; \item a union of two odd cycles, meeting in a single vertex, and \item[(3a)] a disjoint union of two odd cycles, if $\Char{k} = 2$. \item[(3b)] a union of two odd cycles, connected by a chain of one or more edges, if $\Char{k} \ne 2$. \end{enumerate} \end{proposition}

 \begin{proof} If a graph contains no cycles, then it contains a valence-one vertex and hence cannot be balanced, so every balanceable graph contains a cycle.
 Note that an even cycle is balanceable whereas an odd cycle is not; thus, if a minimal graph contains more than one cycle, they must all be odd.
-If there are two odd cycles that share one or more edges, then by deleting these we obtain an even cycle.
+If there are two odd cycles that share one or more edges, then by deleting the edges they have in common, we obtain a disjoint union of cycles whose total number of edges is even.
+It follows that the graph contains, and is therefore equal to, a complex as in (1), (2), (3a), or (3b).
 Thus, in a minimal graph with more than one cycle, no two cycles can share an edge.
 Note that if $\Char{k} = 2$ then a disjoint union of two odd cycles is balanceable, but if a balanced graph is disconnected when $\Char{k} \ne 2$, then each of the connected components is balanced.
 In this case, the two cycles must be connected by a chain of edges. \end{proof}

 \begin{theorem} A degree two divisor class is irreducible in $M(\M_{0,n})$ if and only if it is of the form $D_\Delta$ where $\Delta$ is one of the loop-free graphs described in Proposition \ref{Prop:MinimalGraphs}, except for the square. \end{theorem}